 - 1 teaspoon baking soda

-- 1 cup Slow Cooker Fig Jam Search "fig" for recipe on blog
+- 1 cup Slow Cooker Fig Jam Or store-bought fig jam

 - Sweetened Whipped Cream for topping